shashvcode/reca11-memory/README.md

 # Reca11 — Memory Layer for LLMs

 **Reca11** is a plug-and-play memory architecture designed to bring persistent, structured context to your LLM applications.

+While LLMs are becoming more cohesive and capable by the day, they’re often of no use if they can’t remember what happened before.
+Without memory, every conversation starts from scratch, forcing users to repeat themselves.
+The reca11 SDK was built to take care of exactly this.

 It intelligently captures and stores three essential layers of conversational memory:

-- **Recent chat history**
+- **The most recent chat history**
 - **Standalone factual strands extracted from the dialogue**
 - **Evolving thematic summaries that reflect the conversation’s trajectory over time**

 The core reca11 function delivers a compact, high-relevance context package by combining all three elements.
 This ensures your LLM receives rich and persistent memory without overwhelming the context window.

-I’m currently conducting a study that outlines this architecture in depth and benchmarks its performance against leading industry memory solutions.
+I’m currently writing a paper that outlines this architecture in depth and benchmarks its performance against leading industry memory solutions.

 Link to research article: COMING SOON!